poopsicles/bachelors-typst-template/README.md

      // put in the rest of your content
      ```

-  5. In the function call, the following fields can be added (if they're not, then a blank space/page will be shown instead, except for `print` which will make your links not blue/underlined and text set in Times):
+  5. In the function call, the following fields can be added (if they're not, then a blank space/page will be shown instead, except for `print` which reverts some opinionated settings):

      ```text
      bach(